 Schedule

-• Complete Street Installation and road resurfacing planned to align with the opening of the Eglinton Crosstown LRT
+• Remainder of Complete Street installation and road resurfacing planned to commence in spring 2025 to best align with the opening of the Eglinton Crosstown LRT.

 Subscribe to Receive Project Updates